nasuni-labs/nasuni-dashboards/README.md

     ```

 6. In the **[inputs.snmp]** section, update protocol-specific values:</br>

-            1. some info
+    A. some info
-            2. some more info
+    B. some more info

 7. In the **[inputs.snmp.tags]** section, update the **customer** and **country** values with appropriate information for your environment.
 Use two-letter country codes for the country value.</br>